Roy Campbell (poet): The Flaming Terrapin

 Campbell completed his first long poem, The Flaming Terrapin, a humanistic allegory of the rejuvenation of man, at Ty Corn in early September 1922.
-After making several copies, "in a beautiful, printed hand", Campbell mailed one to his Oxford friend Edgell Rickword.
+After making several copies "in a beautiful, printed hand", Campbell mailed one to his Oxford friend Edgell Rickword.
 Rickword replied, "I have waited three days and three nights to be able to tell you quite coolly that the poem is magnificent.
 One doesn't often find anything to overwhelm one's expectations but this did completely...
 I know of no one living who could write in such a sustained and intense poetical manner...
-Lots of things might have weighed against my liking it (particularly your philosophy of sweat) but the sheer fecundity of images ravished my lady-like prejudices...
+Lots of things might have weighed against my liking it (particularly your philosophy of sweat) but the sheer fecundity of images ravished my lady-like prejudices ...
 Good luck and ten thousand thanks for such a poem."

-After also receiving a copy of The Flaming Terrapin, artist Augustus John showed it to T. E. Lawrence (the famed "Lawrence of Arabia") who wrote, "Normally rhetoric so bombastic would have sickened me.
+After also receiving a copy of The Flaming Terrapin, artist Augustus John showed it to T. E. Lawrence who wrote, "Normally rhetoric so bombastic would have sickened me.
 But what originality, what energy, what freshness and enthusiasm, and what a riot of glorious imagery and colour!
 Magnificent I call it!"
-Lawrence was so impressed by The Flying Terrapin that he mailed a postcard to the future publisher of his memoir The Seven Pillars of Wisdom, Jonathan Capeurging Cape to "Get it – it's great stuff."
+Lawrence was so impressed by The Flying Terrapin that he mailed a postcard to the future publisher of his memoir Seven Pillars of Wisdom, Jonathan Cape urging Cape to "Get it – it's great stuff."

 By mid-1923, the Campbells had moved back to London at the urging of Mary's mother, who felt that Ty Corn was no place to raise a child.
 In their flat at 90 Charlotte Street, Campbell received a letter from Cape, who was requesting to see The Flying Terrapin.
 Campbell hand delivered the manuscript the following day.
-When Cape read the poem, he decided to publish The Flaming Terrapin himself.
+When Cape read the poem, he decided to publish it.
 It was published in May 1924.

-The Flaming Terrapin established Campbell's reputation as a rising star and he was favourably compared to T.S.
-Eliot's recently released poem The Waste Land.
-His verse was well received by Eliot himself, Dylan Thomas, Edith Sitwell, and many others.
+The Flaming Terrapin established Campbell's reputation as a rising star and he was favourably compared to T. S. Eliot's recently released poem The Waste Land.
+His verse was well received by Eliot himself, Dylan Thomas, Edith Sitwell and many others.

 Voorslag affair

 Returning to South Africa with Mary in 1925, Campbell started Voorslag, a literary magazine with the ambition to serve as a "whiplash" (the meaning of the title in Afrikaans) on South African colonial society, which he considered "bovine".
 Before the magazine was launched, Campbell invited William Plomer to help with it, and late in the year, Laurens van der Post was invited to become the magazine's Afrikaans editor.
-Voorslag was, according to Joseph Pearce, one of the first bilingual literary journals ever published in South Africa.
+Voorslag was, according to Joseph Pearce, one of the first bilingual literary journals published in South Africa.